20.1Overview of US whistleblower statutes

 1 Daniel Silver is a partner and Benjamin A Berringer is an associate at Clifford Chance US LLP.

 2 The exact nature of this protection depends significantly on the statute that creates the protection.
 For example, the Surface Transportation Assistance Act states that ‘no person’ is allowed to ‘discriminate’ against truck drivers and certain other employees ‘with respect to his compensation, terms, conditions, or privileges of employment’ for making a whistleblower report.
 49 U.S.C. § 31105.
 On the other hand, the Sarbanes-Oxley Act prohibits a broader range of conduct, but applies to a narrower class of employers.
-See below, footnotes 16 to 23 and accompanying text.
+See infra notes 17 to 24 and accompanying text.

 3 The Surface Transportation Assistance Act protects truck drivers and certain other employees from retaliation for reporting violations of regulations related to the safety of commercial vehicles.
 49 U.S.C. § 31105.

-4 The Energy Reorganization Act protects employees of operators, contractors and subcontractors of nuclear power plants licensed by the Nuclear Regulatory Commission from retaliation for reporting violations of the Atomic Energy Act.
+4 The Energy Reorganization Act protects employees of operators, contractors and subcontractors of nuclear power plants licensed by the Nuclear Regulatory Commission from retaliation for reporting violations of the Atomic Energy Act of 1954.
 42 U.S.C. § 5851.

-5 The Wendell H Ford Aviation Investment and Reform Act for the 21st Century protects employees, contractors, and subcontractors of air carriers from retaliation for, inter alia, reporting violations of laws related to aviation safety.
+5 The Federal Airline Deregulation Act’s Whistleblower Protection Program protects employees, contractors, and subcontractors of air carriers from retaliation for, inter alia, reporting violations of laws related to aviation safety.
 49 U.S.C. § 42121.

 6 The Federal Mine Safety and Health Act of 1977 prohibits employment discrimination against a miner, representative of miners, or applicant for employment in any coal or other mine as a reprisal for making safety-related complaints.
 30 U.S.C. § 815.